-Currently, we are not generating sufficient cash flow from operations to satisfy the annual debt service payments that will be required as a result of the sale of the notes.
-This may require us to use a portion of the proceeds from the sale of the notes to pay interest or borrow additional funds or sell additional equity to meet out debt service obligations.
+Currently, we are not generating sufficient cash flow to satisfy the annual debt service payments on our outstanding subordinated convertible debentures and subordinated convertible notes.
+This may require us to use a portion of the proceeds from the sales of these securities to pay interest or borrow additional funds or sell additional equity to meet our debt service obligations.
 If we are unable to satisfy our debt service requirements, substantial liquidity problems could result, which would negatively impact our future prospects.
+As of June 30, 2001, we had cash and short-term investments valued at approximately \$386 million.